AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 1. `sort_contracts -ea` for expiry date ascending
 2. `sort_contracts -i` for insertion order

-Note: Expiry date ascending sorts contracts from the earliest expiry date to the latest.
+* Expiry date ascending sorts contracts from the earliest expiry date to the latest.
-    Insertion order is the order in which contracts are added by the user
+* Insertion order is the order in which contracts are added by the user

 ### Edit contract: `edit_contract`